"

 Figure 6.5.
 EMS Personnel Pushing A Stretcher / Photo Credit: RDNE Stock project, Pexels License

-Longer transports beyond the range of a helicopter require a fixed wing aircraft.
-These may be small single engine bush planes to corporate sized jets with a full-time medical configuration.
+Longer transports beyond the range of a helicopter require a fixed-wing aircraft.
+These can range from small, single-engine bush planes to large corporate jets with full-time medical configurations.

 1. Figure 6.5: image released under the Pexels License